Black Friday Code: DIGEST35

 The two most impactful elimination diets for people with histamine intolerance are:

-1. A low FODMAP diet—has been found to significantly reduce histamine levels in patients with IBS [21, 22].
+1. A low FODMAP diet, which can significantly reduce histamine levels in people with IBS 19.

-2. A low histamine diet—has been found to increase DAO levels, reduce histamine levels and histamine-producing bacteria, and significantly improve how someone feels [23, 24, 25].
+2. A low histamine diet, which can increase DAO levels, reduce histamine levels and histamine-producing bacteria, and significantly reduce symptoms 20 21

-Here’s an overview of how to implement an elimination diet for histamine intolerance:
+Here’s an overview of how we implement an elimination diet for histamine intolerance in the clinic:

 can histamine intolerance be cured - Low Histamine Diet How To